alliedvision/VmbPy/README.md

 You are welcome to give feedback on the beta version of our new Vimba Python API!
 Please note that the usage of beta software is at your own risk.

-In addition to the API's source code, this repository also contains our tests.
+In addition to the API's source code, this repository also contains unittests for VimbaPython.
-If you encounter any issues, feel free to run the tests and send us the test results.
-This helps us improve the Vimba Python API.
+If you encounter any issues, feel free to run the test script and create an Issue on github.com This helps us improve the Vimba Python API.
-Please send your feedback to:
-betasoftware@alliedvision.com

 Prerequisites
 ===============